-To use a triangular bandage to support or immobilize a limb, you’ll first need to work out what type of sling is appropriate.
+When using a triangular bandage to support or immobilize a limb, you’ll first need to figure out the most appropriate type of sling for the injury.

-Once you’ve worked out the right kind of sling you’ll need, you can then start construction.
-Since the way in which slings are constructed varies significantly, we’d recommend familiarising yourself with a visual guide such as this.
+Once you’ve worked what kind of sling is needed then you can start to construct it.
+Since the way in which slings are constructed varies significantly, we’d recommend familiarising yourself with a visual guide such as this one.

-Of all the types of bandaging mentioned in this guide, tubular bandages are perhaps the least versatile.
-These are elasticated tubes of thick gauze, generally supplied in multiple widths, and designed for use with a single body part.
+Tubular bandages are perhaps the least versatile of the three conventional bandages.
+These are elasticated tubes of thick gauze designed for use with a single body part, dictated by the width of the bandage itself.
 They provide compression, can be used to immobilize/support knee and elbow joints and, in some cases, hold a dressing against a limb.

-To locate a tubular bandage in your first aid kit, just look for a long ring of bandage, or a roll of elasticated, circular bandage that’s designed to be cut to fit the required area.
+Tubular bandages look like a long ring of bandage within a first aid kit, or potentially like a roll of elasticated, circular bandage that’s designed to be cut to fit the required area.

 To use a tubular bandage, simply slide it up slowly until it’s covering whatever body part you are trying to treat.
 If you are using a tubular bandage to support a joint that’s all you need to do, but if you are using a tubular bandage to hold a dressing tight against a limb, you’ll want to cut the dressing in place first, ask the patient to hold it in place, and then slowly slide the tubular bandage up until it covers the pad, taking care not to displace the dressing or contaminate the wound.

 This guide is designed to complement our range of health and safety courses.
 Click here to browse our health and safety courses.